 - Report your injury to your employer orally and in writing.
 Tell a manager, supervisor, foreman or human resources officer.
 If you cannot do it yourself, ask a co-worker, family member, or friend to report it.
 Within 30 days, you must report the accident in writing to your employer.
 State the date of the accident and briefly describe the injury.
 If you fail to do so, you can lose your right to workers’ compensation benefits.

 - File your workers’ compensation claim, or Form 18.

-Your employer should help you to file this form with the N.C.
-Industrial Commission (NCIC).
+Your employer should help you file this form with the NC Industrial Commission (NCIC).
 After you file this form, your employer (or its workers’ compensation insurer) files a different form (Form 19) with the NCIC.
 If your employer fails to help you or to file a Form 19, you can file a Form 18 on your own.
-You must file it with the NCIC within two years after your accident.
+You must file it with the NCIC within two years of your accident.